dnllvrvz/dnllvrvz.github.io/about.md

 - Start a Mechanical Engineering degree at UNESP.
 - Travel the world as part of an [itinerant international university program](https://www.minerva.edu/).

-I ended up not completing these degrees and since 2015 I have been a digital nomad.
-Since 2017, I have been a netweaver, freelancer, and independent researcher/explorer of the Complexity Science - initializing the [Emergir Portal](https://www.emergir.co/).
-Since 2020, I have been a father, a neo-rural maker, and an instructor of projects and paradigms in digital education platforms.
-Recently, I have embraced the role of an amateur artist, self-identifying as a [Symborg](https://danolivaz.hotglue.me/?symborg).
-And as of February 14, 2023, I am a Physics undergraduate student at IFPR.
+I ended up not completing the undergraduate programs I started (due to continued curiosity beyond the universities membranes) and since 2017 I have been a netweaver, freelancer, and independent researcher.
+Since 2020, a father, a neo-rural, and a maker instructor.
+Since 2022, a capoeira and investigator of interspecies communication.
+Recently, self-declared amateur artist.

 My current horizon is a path of self-development anchored in the connection with nature - both within and without.
 Through this journey, I aspire to learn to listen to those entities (human or non-human) that are often deprived of voice and value in today's complex reality.
-It is my hope to intervene in a transformative way by cross-pollinating essences.
+It is my hope to transform that which needs to be polished within myself and in this way act positively outwards via cross-pollination of essences.

 <!---
 Me chamo Danilo OliVaz, tenho 28 anos e sou: Conector de pessoas, ideias e fluxos criativos.